 Bloom Time: Spring season

 Tulipa orphanidea 'Flava' is a bulbous perennial that grows up to 8 inches (20 cm) tall.
-The stem is glabrous or hairy, and the leaves (which vary from 2 to 7) are up to 8 inches (20 cm) long and up to 0.8 inches (2 cm) wide.
+The stem is glabrous or hairy.
+Leaves, which vary from 2 to 7, are up to 8 inches (20 cm) long and 0.8 inches (2 cm) wide.
 They are green, often with a tinge of red along their edges.
-It is multi-flowering species and has green-yellow flowers with red pointed tips.
+It is a multi-flowering plant with has green-yellow flowers with red pointed tips.
 The outer petals also show a hint of orange, and the linear leaves are gray-green.